SiliconLabs/wiseconnect-wifi-bt-sdk/examples/featured/firmware_update/readme.md

 To test the application, the following hardware, software and project setup is required.

 ### Hardware Requirements
-  - PC or Mac (used to program the Host MCU).
+  - PC or Mac (used for programming the Host MCU).
   - Linux PC or Cygwin on Windows (to build and run the TCP server source provided)
   - Silicon Labs [RS9116 Wi-Fi Evaluation Kit](https://www.silabs.com/development-tools/wireless/wi-fi/rs9116x-sb-evk-development-kit)
   - Host MCU Eval Kit.
 This example has been tested with: